Flamestar98/Linux-ISO-Downloader/README.md

 * Open a terminal window and `cd` into the folder for Tux Disc
 * Run
   ```
-  $ sudo . ./build.sh
+  # ./build.sh
   ```

-Once any of the methods have been completed, Tux Disc can now be run either from your desktop's application launcher, or by running
+Once completed, Tux Disc can now be run either from your desktop's application launcher, or by running
 ```
 $ tux-disc
 ```